Depth-Oriented Psychotherapy for People Under Sustained Pressure

 You function well externally but feel internally overextended

-From Performance to Psychotherapy
+From Pressure to Practice

-Lived Experience and Clinical Focus
+Lived Experience and Clinical Understanding

 Competitive athletics